 Sebastian attended the University of Lethbridge (B.A. with Great Distinction) and the University of New Brunswick (J.D.).

-Sharon practices in the areas of real estate, estate planning and administration, matrimonial law, employment law, corporate/commercial and financing transactions.
+Sharon practices in the areas of real estate, agricultural law, estate planning and administration, matrimonial law, employment law, corporate/commercial and financing transactions.
 Sharon also advises on public-sector matters, including privacy law, workplace investigations, and regulatory compliance.

 Sharon brings a client-centered approach to her practice; she enjoys meeting with clients, taking the stress out of the complexities of the law, and finding solutions that create certainty.